Turing-Mesh/mesh-backend/API_contract.md

 The request provides the student's (name and id) for a given instructor who teaches a given module
 * __Required__
  * Mod query parameter must be included and have an integer value between 0-4.
 If the mod query parameter is missing, or is an invalid value an error is sent (see [error handling](#error-handling)).
- * Data is returned in ascending order by user_id.
+ * Data is returned in ascending order by first_name and then last_name of the student.
- * Students are only returned when they lie within the given module request
+ * Students are only returned when they lie within the given module request and are associated to that instructor.

  Example json response with projects